getsentry/ingest-load-tester/README.md

     make config

+On MacOS you will _probably_ need additional dependencies that can be installed with

+    make setup-brew

+WARNING: the command will run `brew` under the hood, that might have unforeseen consequences for your local enviroment.

 ### Configuration

 The load tester can be run both against the Fake Sentry Server and against a full Relay-Sentry chain.